 Tesla driver killed in fiery crash hit 90 mph, report says

 FORT LAUDERDALE, Fla.
-(AP) — The Tesla driver who died with a passenger in a fiery September crash near Miami accelerated to 90 mph (145 kph) in the seconds before he lost control and smashed into trees, federal investigators said in a preliminary report released Wednesday.
+(AP) — The Tesla driver who died with a passenger in a fiery September crash near Miami accelerated to 90 mph (145 kph) in the seconds before he lost control and smashed into trees, federal investigators said Wednesday — a conclusion disputed by the attorney representing the driver’s family.

 The Sept.
 13 crash damaged the Tesla’s high-voltage lithium-ion battery and the car erupted into flames, killing the driver and his 19-year-old female passenger.

+The company recalled nearly 2,800 Model 3s last month, including some from the 2021 model year, because of problems with the cars’ suspension that could lead to the driver losing control and crashing.
+The NTSB report does not say if the crash vehicle was covered by the recall.

+Davis said the company has not released the vehicle identification numbers, so he does not know yet if the car in this crash was covered.
+But he said because the car bottomed out and struck the road before the crash, he suspects the suspension was faulty.

-The NTSB said at the time it always investigates crashes involving new technology like Teslas, and that it would focus on the operation of the vehicle and the fire.
+The NTSB said at the time of the crash it always investigates any involving new technology like Teslas, and that it would focus on the operation of the vehicle and the fire.

-Tesla vehicles don’t use gasoline that could raise the risk of a big fire after a crash, but the company’s guidance to first responders includes a warning about lithium-ion battery fires.
+Tesla vehicles do not use gasoline that could raise the risk of a big fire after a crash, but the company’s guidance to first responders includes a warning about lithium-ion battery fires.
 Tesla representatives have said high-speed collisions can result in a fire for any kind of car.

 The NTSB will issue a full report and will determine the cause of the crash at a later date.
 The agency has broad authority to investigate transportation crashes, but it has no regulatory powers.
 In traffic crashes, it can only make recommendations to the National Highway Traffic Safety Administration and other regulatory agencies.

-Tesla did not respond to an email request seeking comment.
-The company recalled some Model 3s last month, including some from the 2021 model year, because of problems with the cars’ suspension.
-The NTSB report does not say if the crash vehicle was covered by the recall.

 Coral Gables police said Wednesday their own investigation remains open and no report has been issued.
-The names of the victims have not been released.
 The city is located southwest of downtown Miami.

 Krisher reported from Detroit.